truenas/documentation/content/References/ConceptsAndTerms.md

 * LLDP: The Link Layer Discovery Protocol (LLDP) is a link layer protocol used by network devices for advertising their identity, capabilities, and neighbors on a local area network based on IEEE 802 technology, typically wired Ethernet.

-* IPMI: The Intelligent Platform Management Interface (IPMI) is a set of computer interface specifications for a computer subsystem that provides management and monitoring capabilities independently of the host system's CPU, firmware (BIOS or UEFI) and operating system.
+* IPMI: The Intelligent Platform Management Interface (IPMI) is a set of computer interface specifications for a computer subsystem that provides management and monitoring capabilities independently of the host system CPU, firmware (BIOS or UEFI) and operating system.

 * NDS: The Network Information Service (NIS) originally designed by Sun Microsystems is a client–server directory service protocol for distributing system configuration data such as user and host names between computers on a computer network.